U.S. Women Stocking Up On Birth Control: What You Should Know

 The number of IUD implantations has also been on the rise since the election before the ACA makes them potentially unaffordable and unavailable.
 The upfront cost for one can rise above $1,000, a cost that’s out of reach for most American women.

-A nurse from Colorado told her female followers on Twitter: “Get your IUD.”
+A nurse from Colorado told her female followers on Twitter, “Get your IUD.”
 Planned Parenthood has seen a 900 percent increase in patients seeking IUDs.
 Women have been taking to all forms of social media to share their birth control and IUD plans to help inform others.

 An IUD is a tiny, T-shaped implantation device that’s inserted into the uterus and can prevent pregnancy for up to 12 years.
 However, serious side effects from the first models caused a stigma associated with them, and IUDs were never originally popular.
-It’s only been in the past five years that long-term contraceptives have grown in popularity among U.S. women between the ages of 25 to 34, reports Quartz.com.
+It’s only been in the past five years that long-term contraceptives have grown in popularity among U.S. women between the ages of 25 to 34, reports Quartz.

 The ACA still exists – for now – and has made IUDs free, or somewhat free, for most women.
-Dr. Martha Simmons, a family physician at a community health center in East Harlem, told Cosmopolitan.com what she plans to do to help women who are afraid of losing access to affordable birth control.
+Dr. Martha Simmons, a family physician at a community health center in East Harlem, told Cosmopolitan what she plans to do to help women who are afraid of losing access to affordable birth control.

 “Patients will bring up that they’re worried about insurance covering removing [their IUD],” Simmons said.
 “So the other thing that we’re doing is — for patients who are worried that they won’t have coverage to get their IUDs removed — we’re leaving the strings long enough so that the patients could self-remove the IUD if they wanted.”